- Developers

 1. Capabilities involving cutting-edge technologies

 You might choose to offer advanced capabilities in your application, which requires cutting-edge technologies.
-E.g., you might use Artificial Intelligence (AI) or Machine Learning (ML).
+For example, you might use Artificial Intelligence (AI) or Machine Learning (ML).

 In addition to the standard details in an SDD, you need to explain the technical solutions around these technologies in great detail.
 E.g., you might need to develop ML algorithms to meet your requirements.
 Talk about them in detail.